Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Adult mosquitoes are widespread

-• New mosquitoes continue to emerge after every rainfall
+• New mosquitoes continue emerging after every rainfall

 How to Reduce Mosquito Breeding Around Your Home